 \section{Absorption of the primary \gr s}

 We started our comparison from the modeling of absorption of primary \gr s on EBL.
 To date, the EBL spectrum and its evolution with redshift have not been measured with sufficient accuracy.
 Most of the knowledge on EBL based on EBL models presented in the literature.
 Among them, we chose the EBL model of \citet{franceschini08} as the baseline model for our tests, since it is available in all codes and also its spectrum as a function of redshift is presented in tabular form.

 First, we calculated the optical depth by numerical integration of the EBL spectrum, taking into account its evolution over time.
 This corresponds to the black dashed line in the Fig.~\ref{fig:EBL_Franceschini08_opdep}.
 Next, we calculated the optical depth using Monte Carlo codes, propagating $10^6$ monoenergetic photons and counting the number of survivors.
 The procedure is repeated for an array of observed photon energies and initial redshifts.
 We note, however, that deviations at the percentage level in the EBL optical depth may naturally arise due to different interpolation methods used in different codes.
 We do not consider differences of this kind in our analysis.

-Figure~\ref{fig:EBL_Franceschini08_opdep} shows comparison of the calculated optical depths for photons of different energies.
-All calculations are done for the \citet{franceschini08} EBL model.
-One can see that CRbeam modeling reproduces the assumed analytical model with percent-level precision in the energy range above $200$~GeV for a wide range of source redshifts.
-Differences up to 20\% at the energies $E<100$~GeV do not have large effects on the model results because the optical depth in this energy range is small even for sources at redshift $z\sim 1$.
+Figure~\ref{fig:EBL_Franceschini08_opdep} shows a comparison of the calculated optical depths for photons of different energies (\citet{franceschini08} EBL model).
+We can see that CRbeam modeling reproduces the assumed analytical model with percent-level precision in the energy range above $200$~GeV for a wide range of source redshifts.
+Differences of up to 20\% at the energies of $E<100$~GeV do not have substantial effects on the model results because the optical depth in this energy range is small, even for sources at redshift $z\sim 1$.

 The results of simulations with ELMAG are also in good agreement with theory in the energy region above 100 GeV, although it predicts $\sim5\%$ larger optical depth.
 Strong differences from theory are clearly noticeable in the energy range 10-100 GeV, where ELMAG predicts a significantly higher optical depth.
-For sources with redshifts $z\lesssim 0.5$, this discrepancy will have no effect, since in this case even the wrong optical depth is much less than unity.
-Nevertheless, differences may arise for sources with $z\sim 1$, since in this case in the ELMAG the optical depth $\tau\sim 1$, and not less than unity as it should be according to the theory. \footnote{While our manuscript was under revision, the new version \mbox{ELMAG}~3.03 was released in which our comments were taken into account and the bug with enhanced absorption at an energy $\sim$ 100 GeV was fixed.
+For sources with redshifts $z\lesssim 0.5$, this discrepancy will have no effect, since in this case, even the wrong optical depth is much less than unity.
+Nevertheless, differences may arise for sources with $z\sim 1$, since in this case, in the ELMAG the optical depth $\tau\sim 1$ -- and not less than unity as it should be according to the theory. \footnote{While our manuscript was under revision, the new version \mbox{ELMAG}~3.03 was released in which our comments were taken into account and the bug with enhanced absorption at an energy $\sim$ 100 GeV was fixed.
 The simulations with ELMAG~3.03 are presented in Sect.~\ref{sec:appendixA}}